udacity/AIHCND_C2_Starter/README.md

 For this project, you will complete the following steps that are derived from the FDA's official guidance on both the algorithm description and the algorithm performance assessment. __*Much of this portion of the project relies on what you did during your EDA, model building, and model training.
 Use figures and statistics from those earlier parts in completing the following documentation.*__

 #### Algorithm Description
-In several pages, provide a description of your model that covers the following:
+Provide a description of your model that covers the following:

 **1. General Information:**
 * Target population that your device is intended for, including patient population organs of interest, diseases/conditions/abnormalities of interest, appropriate clinical intended to use the device (e.g. radiologist, family practice physician, nurse), and imaging modality to be used as input to your model